 KNIGHTS has received national attention for providing integrated primary care and specialty services and for partnering with an established free clinic to expand care to the underserved.
-In the past year, almost 300 UCF medical students and 40 University of Florida pharmacy students have provided care at KNIGHTS along with UCF social work students.
+KNIGHTS is an example of the power of interdisciplinary patient care and medical education.
+UCF medical and social work students partner with University of Florida pharmacy students to provide integrated care to those in need.
+They hold bimonthly clinics at night in a medical home environment.
 They hold bimonthly clinics at night in a medical home environment that provides ongoing, coordinated care to those who cannot afford insurance and are not eligible for other government health programs.
-KNIGHTS is funded by the Diebel Legacy Fund at
+KNIGHTS is funded by the Diebel Legacy Fund at Central Florida Foundation.